chris17453/datareports/README.md

 ordinal       # The sort weight of this (Future Use for internal menu generation) uid           # The unique ID of this report.
-All reports are looked up via this field multi_search  # can multiple columns/properties be searched vi the global search field active'       # is this report active, if not it cannot be seenor used query'        # The manual query for the default data collection of this report
-properties:   # An array of property[] This is the core structure definition
+All reports are looked up via this field multi_search  # can multiple columns/properties be searched vi the global search field active        # is this report active, if not it cannot be seenor used query         # The manual query for the default data collection of this report properties    # An array of property[] This is the core structure definition

 ###
 ---